Ixtapa Island: How to Spend the Day at Isla Ixtapa

 Ixtapa Island Tours

-For those that prefer to have everything taken care of for them, book this tour to Ixtapa Island which includes lunch and transportation in an air-conditioned vehicle.
+If you prefer to have everything taken care of, you should book this tour to Ixtapa Island which includes lunch and transportation in an air-conditioned vehicle.

 After snorkeling with your guide, you’ll have free time on the island which you can spend lounging, swimming, or snorkeling.
 Then you’ll take the boat back to the mainland to take a short guided walk around the crocodile lagoon.